 - Graduate assistants’ programs or supervisors may require enrollment in specific courses or for more than 1 credit.

 - Even though graduate assistants and 12-month fellowship recipients are allowed to register for fewer than full-time credits during the summer term, they are expected to devote their time to their academic pursuits as if they were a full-time student during the time they receive a stipend.
-Stipends for students on 12-month fellowships are for the entire summer term, even though they are paid in a lump sum.
 Academic pursuits may include work required for an assistantship, research, writing, coursework, program requirements, activities that contribute to development of the student’s intellectual and professional skills, and activities that facilitate the student’s progress toward degree completion.

-- Graduate assistants earning the equivalent of at least one month of the minimum 9-month stipend in the summer term (currently $1,378) receive a waiver of University tuition (see information below).
-They are responsible for paying College tuition and University fees.
+- Graduate assistants earning the equivalent of at least one month of the minimum 9-month stipend in the summer term (currently $1,500) receive a waiver of University tuition (see information below).
+Most graduate assistants are responsible for paying College tuition and University fees.

 - Graduate assistants who enroll for less than half-time (fewer than 3 credits) are subject to FICA tax (Social Security and Medicare) withholding from their paychecks.
 These withholding amounts are 6.20% and 1.45%, respectively, for a total of 7.65%.